maciekolejnik/macandwenhugo/content/contact.md

 ---

-If you wanna reach out to us for any reason, drop us an email at maciek@mprojekty.pl
+If you wanna reach out to us for any reason, drop us an email at macnwen@gmail.com.